ansatzcapital/dilib/dilib/experimental/README.md

         return "abc"
 ```

+- Child containers get created automatically, and also once per type
+(which is probably what you want to do)
 - Containers understand the hierarchy of parent/child containers,
 which means every object described has a globally-addressable name
 ("global" with respect to the root config)